 Correlation Coefficient

-The linear correlation coefficient r measures the strength of the linear relationship between the paired x and y values in a sample.
+The linear correlation coefficient r measures the strength of the linear relationship between a sample’s paired x and y values.

 Pearson’s Correlation Coefficient

-- The line slopes upward to the right when r indicates positive value
+- The line slopes upward to the right when r indicates a positive value.

-- The line slopes downward to the right when r indicates negative value
+- The line slopes downward and to the right when r indicates a negative value.

 How is correlation analysis used to compare bivariate data?

-Measure of central tendency, variance, or spread summarizes a single variable by providing important information about its distribution.
+The Measure of central tendency, variance, or spread, summarizes a single variable.
+It does this by providing important information about its distribution as can be seen below in the example.
 Often, more than one variable is collected in a study or experiment.
-When two variables are measured on a single experiment unit, the resulting data are called bivariate data.
-Ex job satisfaction stratified by income.
+The resulting data are bivariate when two variables are measured on a single experiment unit.
+For example, job satisfaction is stratified by income.

 In most instances, in bivariate data, it determines that one variable influences the other variable.
-The quantities from these two variables often represented using scatter plots to explore the relation between two variables.
+Furthermore, the quantities from these two variables are often represented using scatter plots to explore the relation between the two variables.

-Depends on the type of data, Bivariate data can be described with graphs and numerical measures.
-If one or both variables are qualitative, then use a pie chart or bar chart to see the relation between variables.
+Bivariate data can be described with graphs and numerical measures depending on the data type.
+If one or both variables are qualitative, use a pie chart or bar chart to see the relationship between variables.
 For example, compare the relationship between opinion and gender.
 If the two variables are quantitative, use the scatter plot.
 The Correlation Coefficient is often used in comparing bivariate data.

-Example: Correlation between the amount of time spent in Casino (independent variable) and the amount ($) lost (dependent variable).
+Correlation between the amount of time spent in a Casino (independent variable) and the amount ($) lost (dependent variable).

 The correlation coefficient varies between -1 and +1.
-Values approaching -1 or +1 indicate strong correlation (negative or positive) and values close to 0 indicate little or no correlation between x and y.
+Values approaching -1 or +1 indicate a strong correlation (negative or positive), and values close to 0 indicate little or no correlation between x and y.

 Correlation does not mean causation.

 A negative correlation is not necessarily bad news.
-It merely means that as the independent variable goes more negative, the dependent variable goes negative as well.
+Moreover, it merely means that as the independent variable goes more negative, the dependent variable also goes negative.

 Correlation Coefficient Videos